World Cup 2026 Betting Is Breaking Records - Here Is What Is Driving It

 • Saudi Arabia and most of the Middle East: prohibited, but present.
 Gambling remains illegal domestically, yet Saudi Arabia still ranks in the global top ten for search interest.
 That demand is going somewhere - almost certainly offshore platforms operating outside any consumer protection framework.

 Banning a product does not eliminate demand for it.
 It just decides whether that demand shows up in a regulated market with consumer protections or an unregulated one without them.
-The Middle East data makes that principle impossible to ignore.
+The data from the Middle East makes that principle impossible to ignore.

 Iliana Petkova